-STEP 7 - As with the guide brackets, make sure you have the brake hardware (thin metal guide plate) in place in each caliper, then slip them into place and torque the guide pin bolts to 23 ft. lbs.
+As with the guide brackets, make sure you have the brake hardware (thin metal guide plate) in place in each caliper, as shown in the next photo.
+Then slip the calipers into place and torque the guide pin bolts to 23 ft. lbs.

 Autozone has a kit they will lend you to do this, but I bought an excellent kit from Harbor Freight Tools for $45 that works on every car known to humankind.

 Take a moment to step back and admire your work.
 The more difficult bits are done!

 Unlike the rotors, the wheels are centered by the tapered portion of the lug nuts, shown here:

 So, if your Rostyle wheels are out of round, bent, or sloppily manufactured, they may contact the calipers here when you slip on the wheels: